Find out if you're eligible for Right to Buy with our handy Q&A.

 Q. Which housing association tenants have the Right to Buy?

-A. Currently, around 500,000 housing association tenants are eligible for Right to Buy.
-But the Conservatives plan to expand the scheme to all 1.3 million housing association tenants.
+A. Around 500,000 housing association tenants are eligible for Right to Buy, but the Conservatives want to expand the scheme to 1.3 million more families.
 You can sign up here for updates on this.

 Q. Am I eligible?